The Professional’s Guide to Buying an M-Series Mac

 What would be the best Mac Studio I could pick without it maxing everything?

 Storage.
-In this case, yes, purchase the 2TB SSD.
+In this case, yes, we want the 2TB SSD.

-Notes: You're getting six Thunderbolt 4 ports here.
-Two on the front.
+Notes: You're getting six Thunderbolt 5 ports here.
+Two on the front, four on the rear.
 I'd still want a dock for USB 3 devices.

 Last thoughts